Skin Picking Disorder (aka. Excoriation Disorder)

 - Psychiatrists: Your doctor can refer you to a psychiatrist.

 - Psychologists and social workers: Can provide cognitive behavioural therapy (CBT) and/or habit reversal training (HRT).

 - Dermatologist: May be helpful if there are problems such as infection, scarring, disfigurement or another skin condition.

-Sally builds up the courage to speak to her family doctor about her skin picking.
-She is relieved to find out that she is not alone, that other people have this condition too.
+Polly builds up the courage to speak to her family doctor about her skin picking.
+She is relieved to find she is not alone, and that other people have this condition too.
 Her family doctor does some tests to rule out other medical conditions that may be contributing.
-Her family doctor suggests a nearby publicly funded service that provides counseling, and it makes a huge difference in helping her cope and deal with stress.
-She learns how to be more self-compassionate and accept that she is not perfect and never will be.
+Her family doctor suggests a local publicly-funded service that provides counselling, and it greatly helps.
+She becomes aware of the stresses in her life, particularly her family and work.
+She learns to be more accepting and compassionate to herself.
+She accepts that her skin is not perfect and never will be.
 As a result, she is less stressed and less triggered.
 And now, when she watches TV, she crochets instead of picking, and it's now she even has enough creations to sell them online.